 If I live and work outside of London how can I take part?Toggle

-We run a range of activities for directors across England who live and work outside London.
-Some take place at the Young Vic and others are run in association with theatres we are either touring work to or have ongoing relationships with.
+We run a range of activities for artists and producers across England who live and work outside London.
+Some take place at the Young Vic and others are run in association with theatres and organisations we are either touring work to or have ongoing relationships with.
 We will also continue to run sessions online through Zoom.
-Through Reach Out project we have a Go See fund so that if you live outside of London (in England) we can provide a small amount of money to help with travel and accommodation expenses so you can take part in Young Vic activities and projects.
+Through Reach Out project we have a Go See fund so that if you live and work outside of London (in England) we can provide financial support to cover travel and accommodation expenses so you can take part in Young Vic activities and projects.
 This includes Jerwood Assistant Director Program and Boris Karloff Trainee Assistant Program.

 If I live and work outside of England how can I take part?Toggle

-If you live and work in Scotland, Wales, Ireland or Northern Ireland you can join the network and have access to all opportunities through Reach Out.
-Please note, due to limited resources we are not able to provide the Go See fund to anyone outside of England.
+If you live and work in Scotland, Wales, Ireland or Northern Ireland you can join the Network and have access to all opportunities through Reach Out.
+Please note, due to funding sources we are not able to provide the Go See fund to anyone outside of England.

 If I live and work outside the UK how can I take part?Toggle

-All activites take place in England and in order to apply for some opportunities you have to be resident in the UK at the point of application.
-At present we do not have specific opportunities for international directors who are not resident in the UK.
+All activities take place in England and in order to apply for some opportunities you have to be resident in the UK at the point of application.
+At present we do not have specific opportunities for international artists who are not resident in the UK.

 I’ve forgotten my password… helpToggle